 buffer | Location of buffer files for saving failed transmissions for retry. | Valid path on the local file system.
 Ex: <wf_spool_path>/buffer |

-customSourceTags | Point tag keys to use as 'source' if no 'source' or 'host' field is present.
-Default: fqdn, hostname. |
+customSourceTags | Point tag keys to use as source if no source or host field is present.
+Default: fqdn,hostname |

 Comma-separated list of point tag keys.
-Ex: fqdn, hostname |
+Ex: fqdn,hostname |

 3.14 |

 dataPrefillCutoffHours | Defines the cut-off point for what is considered a valid timestamp for pre-dated points.
-Default (and recommended) value is 24 (1 day), so all the data points from more than 1 day in future are rejected. | Positive integer.
-Ex: 12 |
+Default (and recommended): 24 , so all the data points from more than 1 day in future are rejected. |

 4.1 |

 dataBackfillCutoffHours | The cut-off point for what is considered a valid timestamp for back-dated points.
 We do not recommend setting this value larger than 1 year unless backfilling or migrating historic data.
-Default: 8760 (1 year), so all points older than 1 year are rejected. |
+Default (and recommended): 8760 , so all points older than 1 year are rejected. |

-Positive integer.
+Number of hours.
 Ex: 8760 |

 4.1 |

-deltaCountersAggregationListenerPorts | Port to listen to the Wavefront-formatted delta counter data.
+deltaCountersAggregationListenerPorts | Ports to listen for delta counter data.
 Other data formats are rejected at this port.
 Pre-aggregating delta counters at the proxy, helps reduce the outbound point rate.
 Use this property in conjunction with deltaCountersAggregationIntervalSeconds to limit the number of points per second for delta counters.
-Default: none. |
+Default: none |

-Comma-separated list of available port numbers.
-Can be a single port.
-Ex: 12878 Ex: 12878,12879 |
+Comma-separated list of available port numbers or a single port number.
+Ex: 12878,12879 Ex: 12878 |

 6.0 |

-deltaCountersAggregationIntervalSeconds | Interval between flushing aggregating delta counters to Wavefront.
+deltaCountersAggregationIntervalSeconds | Interval between flushing aggregating delta counters to the Operations for Applications service.
 Use this property in conjunction with deltaCountersAggregationListenerPorts to send points to the port(s) in batches, thereby limiting the number of points per second.
-Default: 30 seconds. |
+Default: 30 |

 Number of seconds.
 Ex: 45 |